kuyesu/Kuyesu/README.md

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ... -->
-👯 My goal is to collaborate more on Open Source projects
+👯 My goal is to acheive tough challenges
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...